"Let each of you, look not only to his own interests, but also to the interest of others" - Philippians 2:4

 The objective of the Teaching project in Uganda is to contribute to the development of under-resourced local schools and provide opportunities for Ugandans from disadvantaged backgrounds to receive a quality education.
 Teaching in a Ugandan WOHCA school is a truly humbling experience, although the students have experienced tough upbringings, they are extremely polite, cheerful and eager to learn.
 The presence of mzungu (western) volunteers is always a great novelty for the children too.
 Volunteers are placed in our partner nursery, primary or secondary schools, where they work alongside local teachers.

 Typical subjects include English, Math, Sports, Science, History, Music and Social Studies.
 Depending on the school in which volunteers are placed, students can range in age from 3 to 20 years old.
-Schools in Uganda run for three terms per year and the Teaching project will not operate during the school holiday periods.
-The school holidays for 2016 are as follows: 26 April to 18 May, 9 August to 7 September, 6 December to 1 February.
-During these periods, volunteers will switch to another available project.
+Schools in Uganda run for three terms per year.
+During any school holidays, volunteers will switch to another available project.
 Opportunities to engage sports, technology, business, management, and agriculture education are available.